Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 - Visit Cooper Hewitt, Smithsonian Design Museum

-- Visit Solomon R. Guggeinheim Museum
+- Visit Solomon R. Guggenheim Museum

 - Visit Gracie Mansion Conservancy